ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/IVehicleGraphics2DTimeComponentsCollection.rst

 IVehicleGraphics2DTimeComponentsCollection
 ==========================================

-.. py:class:: IVehicleGraphics2DTimeComponentsCollection
+.. py:class:: ansys.stk.core.stkobjects.IVehicleGraphics2DTimeComponentsCollection

    object

    A collection of time components used to configure the object appearance in 2D and 3D views.

-.. py:currentmodule:: ansys.stk.core.stkobjects
+.. py:currentmodule:: IVehicleGraphics2DTimeComponentsCollection

 Overview
 --------